Talimogene laherparepvec: History

 The first oncolytic virus to be approved by a regulatory agency was a genetically modified adenovirus named H101 by Shanghai Sunway Biotech.
 It gained regulatory approval in 2005 from China's State Food and Drug Administration (SFDA) for the treatment of head and neck cancer.
 Talimogene laherparepvec is the world's first approved oncolytic immunotherapy, i.e. it was also designed to provide systemic anti-tumor effects through the induction of an anti-tumor immune response.

 Talimogene laherparepvec was created and initially developed by BioVex, Inc. under the brand OncoVEX^{GM-CSF}.
 Development was continued by Amgen, which acquired BioVex in 2011.
 BioVex was founded in 1999, based on research by Robert Coffin at University College London, and moved its headquarters to Woburn, Massachusetts in 2005, leaving about half its employees in the UK.

 The phase II clinical trial in melanoma was published in 2009 and the phase III trial was published in 2013.

 Talimogene laherparepvec was approved by the US Food and Drug Administration to treat melanoma in October 2015.
 It was the first approval of an oncolytic virus and the first approval of a gene therapy in the West.
 It was approved by the European Medicines Agency in December of that year.

 Society and culture

 Economics

 Amgen estimated that talimogene laherparepvec would be priced at per patient at the time it was approved.

-Research

-As of 2016, talimogene laherparepvec has been studied in early stage clinical trials in pancreatic cancer, soft-tissue sarcoma, and head and neck squamous-cell carcinoma; it had also been tested in combination with checkpoint inhibitors ipilimumab and pembrolizumab.